mainflux/docs/docs/twins.md

 - history of twin's **definitions**, including current definition,
 - history of twin's **states**, including current state.

+Before we dwell into twin's anatomy, it is important to realize that in order to use Mainflux twin service, you have to [provision Mainflux things and channels](provisioning.md) and you have to connect things and channels beforehand.
+As you go, you can modify your things, channels and connections and you can modify your digital twin to reflect these modifications, but you have to have at least a minimal setup in order to use the twin service.

 ## Twin's anatomy

-Twin's **general information** stores twin's owner email - owner is represented by Mainflux user -, twin's ID (unique) and name (not unique), twin's creation and update dates as well as twin's revision number.
+Twin's **general information** stores twin's owner email - owner is represented by Mainflux user -, twin's ID (unique) and name (not necessarily unique), twin's creation and update dates as well as twin's revision number.
 The latter refers to the sequential number of twin's definition.

 The twin's **definition** is meant to be a semantic representation of system's data sources and consumers (data agents).
 Each data data agent is represented by means of **attribute**.
 Attribute consists of data agent's name, Mainflux channel and subtopic over which it communicates.
-Nota bene: each attribute is uniquely defined by the combination of channel and subtopic and we cannot have two or more attributes as a part of the same definition with a same channel and subtopic.
+Nota bene: each attribute is uniquely defined by the combination of channel and subtopic and we cannot have two or more attributes with a same channel and subtopic in the same definition .

 Attributes has a state persistance flag that determines whether the messages communicated by it's corresponding channel and subtopic trigger the creation of a new twin state.
+Twin states are persisted in the separate collection of the same database.
+Currently, twins service uses the MongoDB.
+InfluxDB support for twins and states persistance is on the roadmap.

-A JSON representation of twin might look like this when we define our digital
+When we define our digital twin, its JSON representation might look like this:
-twin:

 ```
 {
     "owner": "john.doe@email.net",
     "id": "a838e608-1c1b-4fea-9c34-def877473a89",
-    "thing_id": "",
     "name": "grinding machine 2",
     "revision": 2,
     "created": "2020-05-05T08:41:39.142Z",